Learn how to make DIY string art for cheap with this simple, step-by-step tutorial including our free string art patterns and directions!

 I hope you all have fun with this string art DIY project!
 If you decide to make one, tag me on social media so I can see it! 🙂

-And don’t forget to click below to sign up for our newsletter and get my 8 easy string art patterns for FREE to help you with your string art project!
+And don’t forget to enter your information above to sign up for our newsletter and get my 8 easy string art patterns for FREE to help you with your string art project!

 What do you think?
 Were these free printable string art patterns and instructions as helpful as you’d expected?
 I sure hope so!